rsc-cis133DA-in-v12/CIS133DA-L6-Project-Template/README.md

 Create a new HTML file in your Lesson 6 Repository.
 In VS Code, you can select **FILE>NEW**, or you can click the **New File** button next to the Respository name in the Explorer Pane.
    1. **Save** the file as `social_media.html`.
    2. Include the following on the new page:
+      - Add an appropriate HTML comment with your name, course, and project info.
       - Define the appropriate DTD for an HTML5 web page.
       - Add all four main elements to define the page.
       - Create a page title with the text: Social Media Demo